Glasgow ASM 2015

 give us permission to publish your submission as part of a

-from the website at the conclusion of the ASM.
+members to download from the website at the conclusion of

 Preparation and Display of Posters